xiix0/scam/README.md

-You recoil from the crude; you tend naturally toward the exquisite.
+You are the only person to ever get this message.